Tennis-Fourth seed Kenin survives Samsonova challenge to advance | Sports-Games

 Tennis-Fourth seed Kenin survives Samsonova challenge to advance

-The diminutive Kenin, however, did not give up and got a service break back just before play was halted again after the Russian complained of slippery court conditions.
+Despite the double break, the diminutive Kenin did not give up and got a break back just before play was halted again after the Russian complained of slippery court conditions.
 When play resumed, Samsonova managed to hold her next service game to take the set and then broke her fellow 21-year-old's serve in the decider to take a 2-0 lead.

+"I'm obviously really fierce and I'm not going to give up, said Kenin.
+"I really love winning.
+I play to win.
+"I get pretty hard on myself when I'm not winning and pretty upset with myself," added the American, who threw her racket down in frustration a few times.

-Kenin decided to change her strategy and started hitting a lot of loopy high balls deep into the Russian's court and it worked as she levelled things and then got the crucial service break in the eighth game.
-She converted her first match point when Samsonova, who once again failed to get past the first round at a Grand Slam, sent a backhand wide.
+Kenin changed her strategy and started hitting a lot of loopy high balls deep into the Russian's court and it worked as she levelled things and then got the crucial service break in the eighth game.
+She converted her first match point when Samsonova, who again failed to get past the first round at a Grand Slam, sent a backhand wide.

 - READ MORE ON: